Scotch on the Rocks: Plot

-In the 1970's United Kingdom, a general election is approaching and the British government fear that the Scottish National Party (SNP) and an underground paramilitary organisation, the Scottish Liberation Army (SLA), will increase their influence.
+In the 1970s United Kingdom, a general election is approaching and the British government fear that the Scottish National Party (SNP) and an underground paramilitary organisation, the Scottish Liberation Army (SLA), will increase their influence.
 MI5 agent Graham Hart and City of Glasgow Police Detective Superintendent Rennie infiltrate a demolition expert named MacNair into the SLA.
 Hart is trying to prove that John Mackie, an SNP member of parliament with socialist leanings, is involved with the SLA, while Rennie wishes to arrest Brodie, a vicious criminal who is organising Glasgow youth gangs to support SLA activities.
 They also hope that MacNair can identify the SLA leader, a shadowy figure named An Ceannard.

 The general election takes place, and results in a hung parliament.
 The SNP also fail to win an absolute majority of the Scottish seats.
 Mackie's girlfriend Susan ("Sukey") Dunmayne, daughter of a laird, briefs an SLA section in Stirling, consisting mainly of students and commanded by effete lecturer Donald Levi, to act against any deal between Henderson, the moderate leader of the SNP, and the sitting Conservative Prime Minister Patrick Harvey.
 Their plan to kidnap SNP delegates is reported to the authorities by MacNair.
 The students are arrested, except one who is armed, and who is shot by soldiers led by a notorious hard-liner, Colonel Cameron.
 Brodie discovers a paper trail left by Hart's clumsy attempt to establish a cover story for MacNair's past.
 He, Sukey and Donald Levi kidnap MacNair and take him to a castle in the Highlands where the SLA keep much of their arsenal.
 Under duress, MacNair uses his expertise to carry out a number of demolitions.

 Henderson and Harvey have meanwhile thrashed out a deal at Hexham, making several concessions to Scotland but stopping short of independence.
 When the SNP meet to ratify the deal, Henderson is surprised that Mackie's militant wing of the party is prepared to support it, in return only for a letter from Henderson, which states that the SNP remains committed to obtaining independence for Scotland by any means.
 However, at the Conservative Party conference in Blackpool, Mackie deliberately shows this letter to former Conservative Party politician Lord Thorganby.
 Although semi-retired, Thorganby still has political influence, and when he reads out Mackie's letter in front of the delegates, he thwarts any possibility of the Conservatives ratifying the deal worked out at Hexham.
 Brodie has kidnapped the ineffectual Secretary of State for Scotland George Scullard as a publicity stunt, but the kidnapping goes wrong and Scullard is drowned.
 Forced to reverse his policy on Scotland, Harvey appoints Thorganby to be the new Scottish Secretary.